Your ministry is to walk in good works.

-For we are his workmanship, created in Messiah Yeshua for good works, which God prepared before that we would walk in them.
+“For we are his workmanship, created in Messiah Yeshua for good works, which God prepared before that we would walk in them.”

 1 You were made alive when you were dead in transgressions and sins, 2 in which you once walked according to the course of this world, according to the prince of the power of the air, the spirit who now works in the children of disobedience.
 3 We also all once lived among them in the lusts of our flesh, doing the desires of the flesh and of the mind, and were by nature children of wrath, even as the rest.
 4 But God, being rich in mercy, for his great love with which he loved us, 5 even when we were dead through our trespasses, made us alive together with Messiah—by grace you have been saved— 6 and raised us up with him, and made us to sit with him in the heavenly places in Messiah Yeshua, 7 that in the ages to come he might show the exceeding riches of his grace in kindness toward us in Messiah Yeshua; 8 for by grace you have been saved through faith, and that not of yourselves; it is the gift of God, 9 not of works, that no one would boast.
 10 For we are his workmanship, created in Messiah Yeshua for good works, which God prepared before that we would walk in them.
-Ephesians 2
+Ephesians 2:1-10

 11 Therefore remember that once you, the Gentiles in the flesh, who are called “uncircumcision” by that which is called “circumcision” (in the flesh, made by hands), 12 that you were at that time separate from Messiah, alienated from the commonwealth of Israel, and strangers from the covenants of the promise, having no hope and without God in the world.
 13 But now in Messiah Yeshua you who once were far off are made near in the blood of Messiah.
 14 For he is our peace, who made both one, and broke down the middle wall of separation, 15 having abolished in his flesh the hostility, the law of commandments contained in ordinances, that he might create in himself one new man of the two, making peace, 16 and might reconcile them both in one body to God through the cross, having killed the hostility through it.

 17 He came and preached peace to you who were far off and to those who were near.
 18 For through him we both have our access in one Spirit to the Father.
 19 So then you are no longer strangers and foreigners, but you are fellow citizens with the holy ones [saints] and of the household of God, 20 being built on the foundation of the emissaries and prophets, Messiah Yeshua himself being the chief cornerstone; 21 in whom the whole building, fitted together, grows into a holy temple in the Lord; 22 in whom you also are built together for a habitation of God in the Spirit.
-Ephesians 2
+Ephesians 2:11-22

-20Now to Him who is able to do infinitely more than all we ask or imagine, according to His power that is at work within us, 21to Him be the glory in the church and in Christ Jesus throughout all generations, forever and ever.
+20 Now to Him who, in exercise of His power that is at work within us, is able to do infinitely beyond all our highest prayers or thoughts—21 to Him be the glory in the Church and in Christ Jesus to all generations, world without end!
 Amen.
-Ephesians 3 Berean Study Bible
+Ephesians 3